EXPLAINER-What we know about China's metals reserves release

 China factory gate prices surge at fastest pace in 12 years as commodity costs climbhttps://tmsnrt.rs/3gkn0a7

-(Reporting by Tom Daly, Min Zhang in Beijing and Mai Nguyen in Hanoi; editing by Jane Wardell)
+(Reporting by Tom Daly, Min Zhang in Beijing and Mai Nguyen in Hanoi; editing by Jane Wardell and Jason Neely)

 ((mai.nguyen@thomsonreuters.com; +842438259623; Reuters Messaging: mai.nguyen.thomsonreuters.com@reuters.net))